Batman (serial): Influence

 An Evening with Batman and Robin was especially popular in college towns, where theaters were booked solid.
 Contemporary viewers found the extreme action scenes amusing, turning the film into an audience-participation show.
 Time Magazine commented:

 Some oldsters come because "I saw one episode when I was 11 and wanted to know how it came out"; the majority are meeting the movie Batman for the first time.
 In either case, the reaction varies in pitch from light snickers to Neanderthal roars.
-Audiences giggle at veteran overactor J. Carrol Naish's portrait of Dr. Daka, boo the opening episode's racist slurs: "A wise government rounded up the shifty-eyed Japs."
+Audiences giggle at veteran overactor J. Carroll Naish's portrait of Dr. Daka, boo the opening episode's racist slurs: "A wise government rounded up the shifty-eyed Japs."
 But by the time Batman lies trapped in a pit with knife blades converging on him, the audience stops laughing, starts chanting: "Kill!
 Kill!
 Kill!"...
 Wilson and Croft prompt more laughter than any other pair since Laurel and Hardy.

 The success of this re-release led to the creation of the TV series Batman.
 The breathless opening and closing narration of each chapter in this and other Columbia serials (spoken by radio veteran Knox Manning) was, to some extent, the model that was parodied in the mid-1960s series.

 The success of both the re-release and the subsequent TV series prompted the production of The Green Hornet.
 Originally a radio action crime drama series from 1936 to 1953, it was also the basis of two Universal Pictures movie serials in 1940.
-The 1966-67 TV show was played as a straight superhero action mystery series, and was also very popular with audiences but lasted only one season, owing to significantly higher production costs.
+The 1966-67 TV show was played as a straight superhero action mystery series, and was also very popular with audiences, but lasted only one season, owing to significantly higher production costs.
 The failure of The Green Hornet led to the belief that similar revivals of serial properties were not possible in the television market of the time, and no further series were produced.

 At DC Comics, Prince Daka appeared in All-Star Squadron #42-43 (February–March 1985) as the leader of several Japanese super-operatives.
-Since the #42-43 storyline occurred in 1942, it depicts Daka's activities prior to the events of the 1943 serial, as noted by writer Roy Thomas in a letter column.
+Since the #42-43 storyline occurred in 1942, it depicts Daka's activities before the events of the 1943 serial, as noted by writer Roy Thomas in a letter column.

 From 2016 to 2019, Big John Creations produced a web series called Mystery of the Bat-Man as an homage to the original serial.
 Six chapters have been released under the guise of a "lost" serial from the late 1930s, complete with fictional backstory.

 Daka also appeared in DC's Crimes of Passion #1.